norkart1/registration-form-website/README.md

 ## Security Notes

-- Admin credentials are hardcoded for demo purposes.
-In production, use proper authentication.
+- Admin credentials are stored in MongoDB with bcrypt password hashing (10 salt rounds).
+- Passwords are never stored in plain text.
-- Implement proper password hashing and JWT tokens for production.
+- Consider adding JWT tokens with expiration for enhanced security.
-- Add CORS and rate limiting for API endpoints.
+- Add CORS and rate limiting for API endpoints in production.
 - Validate all inputs on both client and server side.
+- Protect the `/api/admin/setup` endpoint in production (e.g., one-time use or admin-only access).

 ## Deployment